denali49/fabric-ca-k8s/README.md

 Now that you have a running Fabric CA in Kubernetes, let's register and enroll a peer node, org-admin, and user.
 Then we will practice modifying the user credentials, and listing and storing the user certs!
 For this part of the tutorial, it is recommended that you refer to the [Hyperledger Fabric CA documentation](https://hyperledger-fabric-ca.readthedocs.io/en/release-1.4/users-guide.html) to see and become familiar with the various commands and attributes of managing cryptographic identities.

-Still in the fabric-ca container, run the following command to register an org-admin with specific attributes (type and attributes are important to understand, so I encourage you to thoroughly review the Hyperledger Fabric CA docs!):
+Still in the fabric-ca container, run the following command to register an org-admin with specific attributes.
+Note: Type and attributes are important to understand, so I encourage you to thoroughly review the Hyperledger Fabric CA docs!
 ```
 fabric-ca-client register -d --id.name admin-org1 --id.secret org1AdminPW --id.type admin --id.attrs "hf.Registrar.Roles=*,hf.Registrar.Attributes=*,hf.Revoker=true,hf.GenCRL=true,admin=true:ecert,abac.init=true:ecert" -u http://0.0.0.0:7054
 ```